RyanBruno/tournaments/README.md

 log4rs.yml - logging configuration
 ```

+See `backend/README.md` for backend usage and authentication details.

 The backend stores its data under the `data/` directory (ignored in Git).
 It
 creates the following sub directories at runtime: